kevgo/cucumber-sort/README.md

 Feature: apple pie

   Scenario: make the dough
-    Given a bowl
+    Given a mixing bowl
-    When I add flour
+    And flour
-    And I add butter
+    And butter
-    And I add apples
+    And apples
-    And I add cinnamon
+    And cinnamon
 ```

 </a>